diontep/ActiveDirectoryLab/README.md

 Check the server options and now your router should appear with the default gateway
 <img src="https://i.imgur.com/27yOXrI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
-Return back to your client virtual machine and enter in ipconfig /renew to see your default gateway

 <img src="https://i.imgur.com/0UqXLRt.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 To see if you can ping to the internet ping "www.google.com"